 The course aims to

-Enable students to demonstrate autonomy and originality in solving problems, and act independently in assessing, planning and implementing interventions at a level of professional excellence at qualifying level
+• Enable students to demonstrate autonomy and originality in solving problems, and act independently in assessing, planning and implementing interventions at a level of professional excellence

-Ensure that each student is assessed rigorously against the Standards of Proficiency in order to meet the Health and Care Professions Council’s (HCPC) requirements for social work registration and achieve the qualification level in the Professional Capabilities Framework required by The College of Social Work (TCSW).
+• Ensure that each student is assessed rigorously against the Standards of Proficiency in order to meet the Health and Care Professions Council’s (HCPC) requirements for social work registration and achieve the qualification level in the Professional Capabilities Framework.

 Course learning outcomes

-Evaluate critically current research and advanced scholarship in Social Work
+3. Evaluate critically current research in Social Work

-Exercise self-direction and originality in tackling and solving problems, and act autonomously in planning and implementing tasks at a professional level
+6. Exercise self-direction and originality in tackling and solving problems, and act autonomously in planning and implementing tasks at a professional or equivalent level

-Learn independently for the purposes of continuing professional development
+9. Learn independently for the purposes of continuing professional development.

 Organised work experience, work based learning, sandwich year or year abroad